moocow-the-bovine/dstar-gantry/README.txt

          build INFO: TEST: publish to default runhost (ssh "ddc-admin@data.dwds.de" /bin/true) build INFO: TEST: publish to default webhost (ssh "ddc-admin@kaskade.dwds.de" /bin/true) build INFO: self-test: all tests passed (6/6)

+        You can ignore any warnings about failed "PUBLISH" tests ... unless you want to use gantry to publish corpus builds using rsync+ssh, in which case you should set your configuration variables accordingly and ensure that your "ssh-agent" is serving up the right keys.

 USAGE
      dstar-gantry.sh [GANTRY_OPTS] [GANTRY_ACTION(s)] [-- [DOCKER_OPTS] [-- [BUILD_ARGS]]]